Why is Bhutan so special.

 - Sustainable and Equitable Socio-economic development – GNH preaches social and economic support from the people, unrestricted time, and freedom.

 - Conservation of environment- Preserving the environment is believed to be therapeutic.
-It heals people with fresh air and appealing views of nature
+It heals people with fresh air and appealing views of nature.

 - Good governance- The government believes its people can only succeed under good governance by implementing policies and programs that help Bhutanese.
 (Providing free training for skills so they can get employed-increasing employment rates)

 Is Bhutan airport dangerous

-Bhutan is snuggled between the steep mountains of the Himalayas, making the only international airport in the country, Paro Airport one of the dangerous airports in the world.
+Bhutan is snuggled between the steep mountains of the Himalayas, making the only international airport in the country, Paro Airport, one of the dangerous airports in the world.
 Only 8 best pilots in the world are qualified to land in Bhutan.
 Flying to the country is one of the most thrilling and out of the world experiences.
-The beautiful views of the Himalayan Mountains and landing close to the valleys are a once in a lifetime experience.
+The beautiful views of the Himalayan mountains and landing close to the valleys are a once in a lifetime experience.

 Bhutan is known for its colorful and exciting festivals.
 It is an ancient expression of our Buddhist culture.
 The unique clothing, dances, and masks tell you the story about life after death.
 How each action you take after you are born affects you after death.
 Bhutan is also known for Gross National Happiness, the place to hike and trek, beautiful architecture, organic products, to practice spirituality and much more.

-9. Is Bhutan a Fairytale Kingdom.
+Is Bhutan a Fairytale Kingdom

-Not only is that a historical moment for the country and its people, but the 5th King also married a commoner that was covered by international news media, comparing the 5th King and Queen of Bhutan to Prince William and Duchess Kate Middleton.
+Not only is this a historical moment for the country and its people, but the 5th King also married a commoner that was covered by international news media, comparing the 5th King and the Queen of Bhutan to Prince William and Duchess Kate Middleton.

 The mysterious Kingdom of Bhutan has made a name for itself.
 From being called the Last Shangri-La to being known as the only carbon negative country, this mystical and almost fairytale-like country has earned every title.
-The charming views, friendly hospitalities, history, and culture, make up for the expensive tourist fees.
-Go ahead and put Bhutan on top of your” To Travel Bucket List” if you haven’t already, and remember “High Value, Low Impact,” tourism policy that regulates mass tourism into Bhutan.
+The charming sceneries, friendly hospitality, history, and culture, make up for every amount you spend in Bhutan.
+Go ahead and put Bhutan on top of your “Travel Bucket List” if you haven’t already, and do remember the “High Value, Low Impact,” tourism policy that regulates mass tourism into Bhutan.
 You will feel the difference when you are here with us.